schatzlab/appliedgenomics2023/assignments/assignment3/README.md

 ### Question 2.
 Hello World [5 pts]

 - Using [miniwdl](https://github.com/chanzuckerberg/miniwdl), develop a Hello World workflow that takes in a user's name (`USER_NAME` in string format) and outputs a file saying `Hello, USER_NAME!`.
-Please submit your code as well as a screenshot of the window in which you run the code. **If you cannot successfully run miniwdl on your local computer, let us know as soon as possible so that we can provide an alternative.**
+Please submit your code as well as a screenshot of the window in which you run the code. **If you cannot successfully run miniwdl on your local computer or in the [cloud](https://github.com/schatzlab-teaching/wdl101), let us know as soon as possible so that we can provide an alternative.**

 #### Question 3.
 Mapping Analysis [10 pts]